 Laundry Room Cabinets

 The first decision I made in the design of our vintage laundry room was to try a dark green paint.
 I’ve been intrigued by this look for a while (take a look at this inspiration photo).
 Shade Grown, by Sherwin Williams, is a bold color choice and outside my comfort zone.
-However — as I mentioned above — it’s easier to stretch outside my comfort zone since it’s a utility room.
+However — as I mentioned above — it’s easier to stretch outside my comfort zone since it’s a utility room (since then, I’ve also used dark green in our master bedroom!).

 And, I’m so glad I did.
 I love the way it turned out.
 The dark green cabinets are striking, and the dark green window trim is unexpected.